bulltools/assets/README.md

-# BullTools Token List
+# PokeDX Token List
-## A data-rich token list powered by BullTools !
+## A data-rich token list powered by PokeDX !
 **Real-time, accurate and up-to-date information.** The repository will eventually contain token info from several blockchains, info on dApps etc. For every token a logo and optional additional information is available (such data is not available on-chain).

-✅ BullTools and Bullboard uses data from this source<br>
+✅ PokeDX and Bullboard uses data from this source<br>
 ✅ Other projects can pull data from this source free of charge

 ### What info is supported?